helsingborg-stad/spm-public-calendar/README.md

 ## Usage

-The publisher(for: on:) method can be great for observing changes to the calendar changes.
+The `publisher(for: on:)` method can be great for observing changes to the calendar.
 ```swift
 var cancellables = Set<AnyCancellable>()